Students at graduation wearing caps and gowns, seen from behind

 The Public Service Bridge Loan supports Columbia Law School JD students who have demonstrated a commitment to public service.
 The Public Service Bridge Loan assists with the financial challenges public interest students may face in registering for bar courses and covering post-graduate living expenses.

-Application Deadline: May 10, 2024.
-Applicants are eligible to apply for this loan during their 3L year and must complete the application by the last day of their final semester of study (May 10, 2024 for the 2023-2024 academic year).
-Public Service Bridge Loan Request Forms received by the Law School's Office of Financial Aid after the May 10, 2024 deadline WILL NOT be processed.
+Application Deadline: April 30, 2025.
+Applicants are eligible to apply for this loan during their 3L year and must complete the application by the last day of Law School Classes (April 30, 2025 for the 2024-2025 academic year).
+Public Service Bridge Loan Request Forms received by the Law School's Office of Financial Aid after the April 30, 2025 deadline WILL NOT be processed.
 No exceptions will be made.
 The application is available at the Office of Public Interest/Public Service website (www.law.columbia.edu/careers/public-interest/financing).

 In addition to the traditional LRAP, participants may elect to participate in both the Columbia Law School LRAP and the federal Public Service Loan Forgiveness (PSLF) Program.
 For detailed information about the combined programs, please refer to the full program description.